spacekookie/rfcs/0000_std_path_utilities.md

 # Drawbacks

-Especially the functions `Path::relative_to` and `Path::absolute` require additional utilities to be available in the `fs` module and could add unwanted complexity into it.
-In case this is a problem, these two functions could be excluded, with a crate potentially implementing them.
+Especially the functions `Path::relative_to` and `Path::absolute` require additional utilities to be available in the `fs` module and could add unwanted complexity to it.
+In case this is a problem, these two functions can be excluded, with a crate potentially implementing them, without having any impact on the other additions made.

 For the other functions no drawbacks exist that we are aware of at this time.